As Human Traders, Our Biggest Enemy is Ourselves:

 The average person is attracted to the market for one reason – the potential rewards (money).
 Plain and simple.
 From the outside, it seems like a quick and easy pathway to riches.
 If you’re over 18 years old, have at least a couple hundred dollars, and an internet connection, you can open up a brokerage account today and start placing trades.
 There are no tests, certifications, or any formal education required.
 You can jump right in on day one and call yourself a “trader”.
 There’s really nothing else like it in the world.

 But just because it’s so easy to physically start making trades, doesn’t make it wise to do so.
 As with anything worth doing, it takes time, dedication, and sacrifice to achieve success.
-Sure, some beginners will end up winning on their first few trades by pure luck, which unfortunately deceives them into thinking they already have the skills to trade efficiently right from the get-go, but there’s a substantial difference between winning and being a consistent winner.
+Sure, some beginners will end up winning on their first few trades by pure luck, which unfortunately deceives them into thinking they already have the mental skills to trade efficiently right from the get-go, but there’s a substantial difference between winning on a few trades and being a consistent winner.
 Pure luck is short-term, but consistent traders who implement knowledge, structure, and discipline into their approach have the ability to generate durable, long-term market success.

 Drop the Obsession With Money and Other Material Possessions: